-Trinity Hall is offering this free programme to students in Year 12 who are considering applying to Cambridge University and who belong to one of the following ethnicity categories:
+Trinity Hall offers this free programme to students in Year 12 who are considering applying to Cambridge University and who belong to one of the following ethnic backgrounds and are domiciled in the UK:

 • Black or Black British – African